 - If your radon level is high, take action to reduce it!

 The best time to conduct your radon test is during the heating season.
-Radon levels vary from day to day and from season to season, and the highest radon levels are generally found during the winter.
-During the winter our homes are sealed more tightly than during the summer months.
+Radon levels vary from day to day and from season to season, and the highest radon levels are generally found during the winter when our homes are sealed more tightly than during the summer months.

-* Approved/certified by the Canadian National Radon Proficiency Program (C-NRPP); a Canadian radon certification program operated by the Canadian Association of Radon Scientists & Technologists (CARST) with oversight by Health Canada.
+* Approved/certified by the Canadian National Radon Proficiency Program (C-NRPP), a Canadian radon certification program operated by the Canadian Association of Radon Scientists & Technologists (CARST) with oversight by Health Canada.

 Do you sell test kits across Canada and want to be listed?
 Find out how.